-Sun Pharmaceutical Medicare Limited ("the Company") is a limited company incorporated and domiciled in India, having it's registered office at Vadodara, Gujarat, India.
+Sun Pharmaceutical Medicare Limited ["the Company" - (CIN U36900GJ2017PLC095132)] is a public limited company domiciled in India and incorporated under provisions of the Companies Act, 2013 applicable in India, having it's registered office at SPARC, Tandalja, Vadodara - 390012, Gujarat, India.
 The Company is in the business of manufacturing, a wide range of branded and generic formulations.
 The Company has one manufacturing location at Baska, Gujarat.

-The standalone financial statement were authorised for issue in accordance with a resolution of the directors on May 25, 2020.
+The Financial statements were approved for issue in accordance with a resolution of the directors on May 25, 2021.

-2. Significant accounting policies
+2. Summary of significant accounting policies